TEAC 3010 Health and Physical Education in the Primary Years

 Legacy Code 102652

 Coordinator Jorge Dorfman Knijnik Opens in new window

-Description This unit is designed to explore the content and pedagogies of Health and Physical Education (HPE) in the PDHPE NSW K-6 curriculum.
+Description This subject is designed to explore the content and pedagogies of Health and Physical Education (HPE) in the PDHPE NSW K-6 curriculum.
 Students will develop an understanding of effective pedagogies of HPE.
-The knowledge and skills developed in this unit can be applied in the other units of study in the course and Professional Experience units.
-This unit aims to develop teachers who demonstrate empathy with diverse groups of student learners and commitment to socially just schools and classrooms.
+The knowledge and skills developed in this subject can be applied in the other subjects of study in the course and Professional Experience subjects.
+This subject aims to develop teachers who demonstrate empathy with diverse groups of student learners and commitment to socially just schools and classrooms.